nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 The drawers were a little trickier since I needed to redrill both holes.
 I filled in the old and marked the new spots where the handle laid in the middle of the drawer.
 I measured where those were and did the same markings on the second drawer then drilled.

-Now that the holes are there
+Now that the holes are there we can sand everything so the paint has something to stick to.
+It doesn't require much effort, just get all your surfaces a little rough.
+Clean everything up before painting.

+My foam roller came with a little tray to pour paint into so that's what I used throughout this process.